 Public wells, and its contaminants, are regulated by the U.S. Environmental Protection Agency.
 The main contaminants are removed from the water before it comes through your faucet, but potentially harmful elements and minerals could still be present in the water.
 And what’s worse is that private wells aren’t subject to regulations and could contain large amounts of unwanted chemicals.

-How trace elements enter our water
+How to trace elements enter our water

 Nearly all of the chemicals found in drinking water weren’t intentionally put there.
 For example, manganese and arsenic enter our water supply through the rock weathering process.
 Tasks like mining and construction also contribute to trace elements.
 Although there isn’t a way to eliminate rock weathering or construction, you can consider installing a water filter to remove what’s leftover.

-How trace elements can affect your health
+How to trace elements can affect your health

 Trace elements may cause long-term health issues.
 It has been proven that consistent exposure to arsenic leads to cancer and high-levels of uranium causes kidney disease.
 In young children, manganese is known to affect intellectual development.